joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/11/02/briefing/cop-26-russia-china-ethiopia.html?searchResultPosition=2

 **Here’s who is who in the Kyle Rittenhouse trial.**\
-`A rundown of the key figures in the courtroom for the trial of Kyle Rittenhouse in Kenosha, Wisconsin.`\
+`A rundown of the key figures in the courtroom for the trial of Kyle Rittenhouse in Kenosha, Wis.`\
 https://nytimes.com/2021/11/02/us/kyle-rittenhouse-trial-figures.html?searchResultPosition=3

 **Raiders Receiver to Be Charged in Fatal Car Crash**\